subject026/personal-blog/src/content/blog/first-post.md

 Different people often like different types of cheese.
 Some people like large soft cheeses while others prefer small hard cheeses.
 Some like a cheap thick cheese, others an expensive thin cheese.
 Some people don't like cheese at all.
 Etc.

-Often a persons cheese preference comes down to a mixture of genetics and the enviornment they grew up in.
+Often a persons cheese preference comes down to a mixture of genetics and the environment they grew up in.
 As a person doesn't get to choose either of these things I try not to judge people on their cheese preference.
 You might feel differently.

 Congratulations on reaching the end of this article about people and cheese preference.
 Hopefully you now have a better understanding of people and cheese preference.